Frequently Asked Questions

 Only you can authorize payments.
 You can tell us who, when and how much to pay.
 Payments are issued electronically or via paper checks, depending on what your payee accepts.
 Both electronic payments and paper checks always include remittance information, ensuring that your payee can accurately record that a payment has been received for your account.

-To cancel a payment in eBanking, click Cancel under Pending Payments.
+To cancel a payment, click Cancel under Pending Payments.
 This must be done at least 24 hours before the payment is to be processed.
-In the Johnson Bank mobile app, choose the Recent icon, tap Bill Payments and choose the payment and tap Cancel.
+In the Johnson Financial Group mobile app, choose the Recent icon, tap Bill Payments and choose the payment and tap Cancel.

-No. The ability to directly place a stop payment on a bill payment in eBanking is not available.
+No. The ability to directly place a stop payment on a bill payment in MyJFG is not available.
 To place a stop payment, contact the Johnson Financial Group Customer Support Center at 888.769.3796.

 Yes.
 Payments can be made to government agencies.
 The following are examples of government agencies: • Municipalities • Student Loans • Court‐ordered payments.
 Although we offer this payment option, keep in mind that Johnson Financial Group has limited ability to research any problems with a payment made to a government agency, due to the government's strict adherence to the Consumer Privacy Act.
 Also keep in mind that these payments might not be processed by the government on a timely basis without the attachment of any required government forms.